RMHolsen/practice-beta/practicenotes.md

 So far only a supporting object for the Projects controller, eventually to have more utility including sort_by methods, etc.

 # BackgroundsController
-Practicing drop-down menu and autocomplete
-Eventually will add a boolean to state whether or not there is an associated project draft
+Practicing drop-down menu to select a project to assign a background file Eventually will add a boolean to state whether or not there is an associated project draft Tried to create an array of file locations, didn't work because the original associated file type can't be a string

 ALL DATABASES MIGRATED (2/8/2021)